 French Bulldog Breed Information

-The French Bulldog (also known as the Frenchie) is a striking, cheerful and affectionate little dog.
-He loves belly rubs and cuddles, games and stunts, and thrives on human interaction.
-Goofy, sweet, free-spirited and joyful, this dog is a natural born comedian.
+The French Bulldog (also known as the Frenchie) is a striking, cheerful, affectionate little dog.
+He loves belly rubs and cuddles, games, and stunts, and thrives on human interaction.
+Goofy, sweet, free-spirited, and joyful, this dog is a natural-born comedian.
 He gladly fills the house with giggles and laughter.

 Built like Batman, he has a strong confident demeanor and a well-proportioned muscular body.
 He has round dark eyes, large upright bat ears, and a smooth fine coat.
 Small in stature, the uniquely charming French Bulldog has an average height between 11 to 13 inches and an average weight between 22 to 28 pounds.